EbokianKnight/EbokianServer/readme.md

 ```

-####Instances of the Model will now have access to these basic RESTful methods:
+####Instances of the Model will now have access to these basic methods:
 user_instance.**save**<br/><br/>
 If you instantiate a new User, then set the fname and lname attributes of your
 user table and call save, it will INSERT the new row into the database and then